 What happens if contamination is discovered?

-If you observe any agricultural chemical contamination, such as stains or residue in soil, or if the laboratory analyses of soil or water samples detect contamination, you should immediately notify the MDA.
-Call the 24-hour duty officer at 651-649-5451 (metro) or 1-800-422-0798 (non-metro) to report the suspected incident.
+If you observe any agricultural chemical contamination, such as stains or residue in soil, or if the laboratory analyses of soil or water samples detect contamination, you should immediately notify the MDA by contacting the Minnesota Duty Officer at (651) 649-5451 or 1-800-422-0798 to report the suspected incident.
 MDA staff may request that a pre-construction assessment report be submitted for review.
 The report should include all laboratory results, a map of the facility as it looks prior to construction with the sample locations noted on it, and a map of the facility as it is proposed to be constructed.

-Based on the information provided in the report, you will be given the option to enter into our Agricultural Voluntary Investigation and Cleanup (AgVIC) program or to have the site prioritized (MDA will rank the site in priority order with other agricultural chemical contamination sites) for review by MDA's Comprehensive Program.
-AgVIC reviews sites in the order received and estimates a 30 to 45 day review time.
+Based on the information provided in the report, you will be given the option to continue work in the pre-construction program, enter the Agricultural Voluntary Investigation and Cleanup (AgVIC) program or have the site prioritized (MDA will rank the site in priority order with other agricultural chemical contamination sites) for review by MDA's Comprehensive Program.
+The AgVIC program reviews sites in the order received and estimates a 30 to 45-day review time.

 Please be advised that a pre-construction assessment may not address all areas of potential contamination at the facility, and will not indicate whether the ground water beneath the site has been affected by agricultural chemicals.